Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

  chmod u+x ./db-sessions
 ```

-When we run this, we're able to see the active connections to our database, and close whatever connections we need to close.
+When we run this, we're able to see the active connections to our database, and close unnecessary connections.

-We then drop our database by running 'db-drop' but decide we should create a command to run all of our commands, so we don't have to run them invidivually.
+We then create a script to run all of our commands, so that we don't have to run them individually.
 We create 'db-setup' and make it executable.

+### db-setup
 ```
 #! /usr/bin/bash
 -e # stop if it fails at any point